Dietitian - Carla Johnson

 Peri & Post menopausal

-Women who are undergoing peri-menopause or women who have not had a cycle in over a year (post-menopause) need to be supported in specific ways.
+Women who are undergoing peri-menopause or women who have not had a menstrual cycle in over a year (post-menopause) need to be supported in specific ways.
 With the drop of oestrogens, women often experience symptoms such as hot flushes, irritability, vaginal dryness and fatigue, whilst bone and heart health becomes a concern.
 More importantly, the nutritional requirements of women during this age stage also change and getting this right is essential for feeling on top of your health.

 It’s also often a busy stage of life for peri and post-menopausal women as many are still working, running a household, and caring for adolescent children as well as ageing parents.
 To ensure that preventable diseases and disorders don't develop at this time of your life, addressing nutritional and emotional concerns is a real passion of mine and I love seeing women become empowered to keep themselves energized, vibrant, and healthy!